ilvalerione/PHPVector/README.md

 # PHPVector

-A fast, pure-PHP vector database implementing **HNSW** (Hierarchical Navigable Small World) for approximate nearest-neighbour search and **BM25** for full-text retrieval.
+A pure-PHP vector database implementing **HNSW** (Hierarchical Navigable Small World) for approximate nearest-neighbour search and **BM25** for full-text retrieval.
 Both engines can be combined into a single **hybrid search** pipeline.

 ## Requirements